mlfm-knu/AirwayMeshSmoothing/README.md

 ### Additional Information
 - This program is registered software (Copyright Registration No. C-2023-026549, Korea Copyright Commission).
 - Certain parts of the algorithm are protected under Patent No. 10-2759618 (KIPO).
-- Copyright (c) 2024 MLFM Lab, in Kyungpook National University.
+- Copyright (c) 2024 MLFM Lab, Kyungpook National University.
 - Some codes in this repository are modified from Dual deep mesh prior.

 Licensed under the Apache License, Version 2.0 (the "License");